little-eyes/little-eyes.github.io/_posts/2013-10-07-Deploy-Hadoop-in-Hydra-Lab-Memo.md

 As to the HDFS, three very important parameters need to be set in order to make sure the cluster in Hydra lab works properly.
 The three parameter are the following:

-* dfs.replication: the number of replications.
+* `dfs.replication`: the number of replications.

-* dfs.name.dir: the place for the namenode to maintain all the files in the distributed file system.
+* `dfs.name.dir`: the place for the namenode to maintain all the files in the distributed file system.

-* dfs.data.dir: the place to store the data content on the slave nodes.
+* `dfs.data.dir`: the place to store the data content on the slave nodes.

-The HDFS site configuration is via the ./conf/hdfs-site.xml file.
+The HDFS site configuration is via the `./conf/hdfs-site.xml` file.
 So add the following XML block will apply the changes.

 	<configuration>
 		<property>